 “Tell me about yourself” isn’t usually going to be a major part of the interview — it’s the easing-in that happens before you get into more nitty-gritty topics, so it doesn’t need to be an extensive treatise.
 Roughly one minute is a good general guideline.

-And one minute might sound very short, but it’s actually pretty long when you’re talking out loud; time yourself and you’ll see.
-(The sample answer above took me only 45 seconds to say out loud.)
+And one minute may sound very short, but it’s actually pretty long when you’re talking out loud — time yourself practicing and you’ll see.
+(The sample answer above took me only 45 seconds to read out loud.)